 Some people think that they can’t draw.
 They’re not very good artists, and they’re not very creative.
 That is a fixed mindset idea.
 If you have a growth mindset, you can improve it by working and putting in the effort.
-This box goes into the studies they carried out with the mindsets and how it affects people’s lives, businesses, and ultimately what they achieve in life.
+This box goes into the studies they carried out with the mindsets and how it affects people’s lives, businesses, and ultimately what they achieve.

 This book looks at the mindset across a whole array of different life experiences.
-So it looks at mindset in terms of accomplishment when you were at school and mindsets within the sport, business, relationships, parents, and teachers.
+So it looks at mindset in terms of accomplishment at school and mindsets within the sport, business, relationships, parents, and teachers.

 This book helps you respond to it better.
 In them, dilemmas help outline that beautifully.
 When I was reading this book, one of the things I would mark it down for was the ideas.

 The author surprises me with the journey to a true mindset in four steps.
 So it was a nice way to finish off the book.
-She went through all the research, her studies in a different life, business, relationships, etc. Then at the end, in the Changing Mindset section, there’s a nice little four-step process that you can follow to help improve your mindset and pull yourself away from that fixed mindset into the growth mindset.
+She went through all the research, her studies in a different life, business, relationships, etc. Then at the end, in the Changing Mindset section, you can follow a nice four-step process to help improve your mindset and pull yourself away from that fixed mindset into the growth mindset.

 Personal rating – 4.6/5

-This is a great read, and I would say that it is an essential read if you are a parent or teacher.
+This is a great read, and I would say it is essential if you are a parent or teacher.
 I will love to get your thoughts if you have read this book.
 Please leave me a comment below.
 Let me know why you gave the book that scores at the moment.
-This is my opinion review, so I would love to know what you think.
+It is my opinion review, so I would love to know your thoughts.

 When you enter a mindset, you enter a new world in one world, the world of fixed traits, successes are proving you’re smart or talented.
-The world of changing qualities is about stretching yourself to learn something new, developing yourself.
+The world of changing qualities is about stretching yourself to learn something new and developing yourself.

 You need to be learning from all of your experiences.
 All the times that you’re not successful at anything.
 That’s the actual win.
 The way that you can do this, you can try this.
 Think of it, the last time you failed at something and did a post-mortem.
 Write an autopsy on your thoughts at that point.
 What were you thinking?

 Don’t fail and resolve to try.
 Try again.
 That’s self-punishment.
 Again, it’s a fixed mindset.
 Even if you’re willing to try again and again, you’re almost putting it up to luck.
-I’m going to succeed one of these times, but instead, you want to make your failures worth something by looking at them objectively.
+I will succeed one of these times, but instead, you want to make your failures worth something by looking at them objectively.